saschaschramm/MonteCarloTreeSearch/README.md

 ## Environment

-We use FrozenLake as an environment.
-The agent starts at S with the goal to move to G. The agent can walk over the frozen surface F and needs to avoid holes H:
+We apply MCTS to a deterministic variant of the FrozenLake environment.
+In this environment the agent starts at S with the goal to move to G. The agent can walk over the frozen surface F and needs to avoid holes H:

 ![grid states](images/grid_states.png).